HOME

-Paper Wallet Definition
+Paper Wallet in Crypto

 A paper wallet stores the private key for a crypto address offline.
 The private key printed on the paper allows someone to spend the coins linked to the public address, which is also printed there.
 Both are usually shown as text and as QR codes, so they can be scanned with a phone or camera.
 Since the keys are kept on paper and not on an internet-connected device, this method is considered a type of cold storage.